-Liability Insurance for Dietary Supplements and Nutraceuticals
+Liability Insurance for Dietary Supplement and Nutraceutical Companies

 There are a number of different types of liability policies to protect a business from potential financial responsibility.
 The first one addressed is commercial general liability, which is one of the less specific forms of coverage and provides a generalized, overall coverage for liability claims resulting from an array of possible incidents.
 While it does not provide protection from everything, a good general liability policy provides a solid foundation.